EmanueleDeFonte/java-challenge/readme.md

 ### What has been done

-- Initialization DB with samples data.
+- Initialization DB with samples data. (data.sql in resource folder)
 - Entity Validation.
 - Added Logging (also logging Requests/Response of APIs).
 - Added Basic Auth with Spring Security.
 - Added Caching with Redis
 - Added Pagination to APIs
+- Tests for Controller / Repository / Service
+- Comments + JavaDocs